geexie/tttc/lectures/0-architecture.md

 ## Why study compilation?

-- Compilers are important system software components: they are intimately interconnected with architecture, systems, programming methodology, and language design
+- Compilers are important system software components: they are intimately interconnected with architecture, systems, programming methodology, and language design.They are a glue.
 - Compilers include many applications of theory to practice: scanning, parsing, static analysis, instruction selection
 - Many practical applications have embedded languages: commands, macros, formatting tags
 - Many applications have input formats that look like languages: Matlab, Mathematica
 - Writing a compiler exposes practical algorithmic & engineering issues: approximating hard problems; efficiency & scalability

-# Do you know that Donald Knuth book evolves from a book about compiler design
+- **Do you know that Donald Knuth book series evolves from a book about compiler design?**

 Compiler construction involves ideas from many different parts of computer science